dcollinsn/fab-docs/trp.md

 Players may only play against other players within the same draft pod.

-**Drafting Timing - Casual Tournaments**
+**Drafting Timing - Casual and Competitive Tournaments**

-Casual tournament booster drafts will not be timed unless specified as a requirement for the event by LSS.
+Casual tournament booster drafts will not be timed, but Competitive tournaments may be timed if specified as a requirement for the event by LSS.
 Players are expected to draft at a comfortable pace, but are encouraged not to dawdle to prevent the draft from extending indefinitely.

 Players should draft and pass packs at a comfortable pace that does not adversely affect the overall pace of the draft for other players at the table.
 For example, a player is drafting too slowly if there is a build up of 3 or more piles of cards waiting for them to draft from.

 **Drafting Timing - Professional Tournaments**